PPC.co

 You would think this is true but Google will adjust according to differences in ad position.

 Since Google doesn’t want a self-reinforcing cycle where ads with high positions naturally have a higher click-through rate and thus get a higher Quality Score and rank higher and so on and so on, their formula breaks this up.
+Google normalizes for position to prevent ads with the same Quality Score from benefiting unfairly.

 Search and Quality Score Interact